• Skip to primary navigation

 • ×

-Your dinner guests will fall in love with these luscious chocolate Thanksgiving Cupcakes.
-Each chocolate cupcake is wrapped in a milk chocolate pilgrim suit cupcake wrapper that looks like a pilgrim suit.
-They are the perfect ending to your Thanksgiving dinner.
+Your dinner guests will fall in love with these decadent chocolate Thanksgiving Cupcakes decorated with chocolate pilgrim suits.
+The entire cupcake including the wrapper is edible.
+They'll make a perfect ending to your holiday meal.

 large fondant rolling pin or wooden rolling pin